Quick Registration

 - The "Force Create" button is non-functional if no trial plan is selected

-# Trial Configuration
+# Trial Settings

 # Trial Plan